_about.kurt_annall

 I use AI — Claude, GPT-4, and a range of other models — as a core part of how I work.
 Not as a novelty.
 As infrastructure.
 It lets me move at a pace that would otherwise require a team, which means faster delivery without the overhead and communication cost of an agency.

 The work ranges across South Africa and internationally.
-Clients have included a field services business connecting 10 operational systems, a payments company replacing an 11-person manual reconciliation process, and businesses across several sectors that needed a web presence built properly from the ground up.
+Clients have included a business connecting multiple disconnected operational platforms, a payments company replacing a manual reconciliation process across multiple markets, and businesses across several sectors that needed a web presence built properly from the ground up.

 _principles.how_i_work